-• • What else could you do to promote positive attitudes towards disabled people?
-Not applicable Not applicable
+• What else could you do to promote positive attitudes towards disabled people?
+The plans include key actions relating to staff awareness raising.

 (5) CONSIDERATION OF HUMAN RIGHTS

 5.1 Does the policy or decision affect anyone's Human Rights?
 Complete for each of the articles